Dkhodos/java_maze_solution/README.md

 ## Usage

 ### Main Program
-- program expects a path (relative ot absolute) to a NxN maze file as in the assign task.
+- Program expects a path (relative ot absolute) to a NxN maze file as in the assign task.

   #### In Intelij IDE
-- click the green run arrow in `Main.java` with this config:
+- Click the green run arrow in `src/Main.java` with this config:
   ![IntelliJ Runner](static/run_intelij.png)

   #### In shell (mac/ linux)